 Lake El Reno also serves as a picturesque backdrop for a challenging golf course with 18 holes known as the Crimson Creek Golf Course.
 Although it was first opened in the 1960s as a nine-hole country club, the course was redesigned by P.B.
 Dye, Jr. and reopened in 1998 as an 18-hole municipal golf course that quickly became a favorite for local and visiting fans of the sport.
 Perfect for both novices and avid golfers, Crimson Creek features a traditional layout on the front nine holes while the back nine holes offer a links-style feel.

 El Reno is home to over half a dozen city parks and recreation areas that cover about 150 acres in total.
 There are pavilions for events, baseball fields, playgrounds, and walking trails as well as basketball, tennis, and sand volleyball courts, picnic shelters, and a public swimming pool.
-Adams Park—located just west of the city on Route 66—is the most diverse city park, featuring a soccer field, an 18-hole disc golf court, and state-of-the-art facilities including a 10,000-square-foot skatepark, a rodeo arena, and four baseball fields.
+Adams Park, located just west of the city on Route 66, is the most diverse city park, featuring a soccer field, an 18-hole disc golf course, and state-of-the-art facilities including a 10,000-square-foot skatepark, a rodeo arena, and four baseball fields.
 Other parks include Frank Knight Park, Gadberry Park, Rinehart Park, Burton Park, and Legion Park, which is home to the public swimming pool and a 2,000-square-foot public splash pad for kids.

 One of more than 10 Oklahoma City bowling centers, the El Reno Bowl has 16 bowling lanes, a game room, and a snack bar, and it features open bowling, league matches, and group reservations.
 Go on late Friday or Saturday for the All You Can Bowl special or stop by any day of the week for a quick game with your family.
 El Reno Bowl is located just off Route 66 near Adams Park in western El Reno and is open seven days a week.

-El Reno's only public college, the Redlands Community College, is home to several sports teams that are all known as the Cougars.
-Teams include men's baseball and basketball and women's basketball, golf, and soccer as well as a cross country team for both genders.
+Redlands Community College is El Reno's only public college and is home to several sports teams that are all known as the Cougars.
+Teams include men's baseball and basketball and women's basketball, golf, and soccer as well as a cross-country team for both genders.
 If you're a fan of local collegiate sports, you can catch a game almost any time during the regular school semester at the Redlands Community College campus, which is located in western El Reno near Lake El Reno.
 Check the school website for game times and tickets.

 Attend an Annual Event

-Depending on the time of year you're in El Reno, you may just find one of the more unique and memorable events in the Oklahoma City metro area.
-For example, at Christmas time there's the Christmas on the Western Frontier event that features a downtown parade and plenty of small-town holiday cheer.
-In May, you'll find the famous Fried Onion Burger Day Festival, and in August, the Oklahoma Indian Nations Pow Wow brings tribes from all over the region to an annual celebration of Native American culture.
-Meanwhile, the early summer festival event "A Small Town Weekend" features music, games, and a car show, and the Halloween Spooktacular in October transforms downtown into a frightening (yet family-friendly) haunted attraction.
+Depending on the time of year you're in El Reno, you may just find one of the more unique and memorable events in the Oklahoma City metro area like the famous Fried Onion Burger Day Festival in May, which celebrates the annual cooking of the world's largest fried onion burger.
+Later in August, the Oklahoma Indian Nations Pow Wow brings tribes from all over the region to an annual celebration of Native American culture.
+Then, holidays like Halloween transform downtown into a frightening (yet family-friendly) haunted attraction during the Halloween Spooktacular and at Christmas time there's the Christmas on the Western Frontier, an event that features a downtown parade and plenty of small-town holiday cheer.
 To find an event happening when you visit, keep up with the OKC area monthly event calendars to make sure you don't miss out on any of the fun.